Facing Property Crime Charges That Could Ruin Your Record? A Nashville Property Crimes Lawyer Can Help

 - Arson: Arson is the willful act of setting fire to a structure, land, or other property.
 Tennessee law treats arson as a felony, especially when there is a threat to human life or significant property destruction.
 Aggravated arson—arson committed when people are present or harmed—can lead to Class A felony charges, with potential prison sentences extending up to 30 years.

 Byron Pugh Legal approaches each case with a thorough analysis of the evidence, focusing on challenging procedural errors, questioning the validity of evidence, and identifying any weaknesses in the prosecution’s case.
-If you’re facing charges for property crimes in Nashville, our experienced team is here to build a robust defense and secure the best possible outcome for your case.
+If you’re facing charges for property crimes, our experienced team is here to build a robust defense and secure the best possible outcome for your case.

 Why Hire Us To Defend You?